Bicycle Trips, Australia 2011

 Today and next day the rain stopped my bike computer from functioning, so I had to take distances off my map.
 The computer started again only after drying out.

 I found one of the caravan parks in Scone.
-It had stopped raining long enough for me to put up the tent on a saturated patch of ground, rest a while, and go out in the evening for a pub meal.
+It had stopped raining long enough for me to put up the tent on a saturated patch of ground, rest a

 It again drizzled rain all night, a few drops getting into the tent but not a big problem.